Drop/Add & Withdraw

 Dropping Courses after the Initial “Drop/Add” Period

 The Heavener School of Business strictly adheres to UF drop and withdrawal policies and deadlines.
-To drop a course after the initial drop/add period, you advise meet with an academic advisor for assistance.
+To drop a course after the initial drop/add period, you are advised to meet with an academic advisor for assistance.
 You may petition the School for additional drops only if you can document an extenuating circumstance that was beyond your control (i.e. personal injury or illness, a natural disaster, death in the family).

 Advice on Dropping Classes